I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-ADV-Recon/README.md

 * Name Associated with their Microsoft Account (Or ENV UserName variable if one is not detected)
 * Whether they are in the Admin group or not
 * The email associated with their Microsoft Account (for phishing possibilities)
-* Other User accounts on their system (for possible privledge escalation)
+* Other User accounts on their system (for possible privilege escalation)
 * Details on their login settings (Ex: Min/Max password age and length)
 * How many days since they have changed their password (Max password age - Days since = Opportunity)
 * Their GeoLocation (know their approximate where abouts)